aliceinfinity/sdlglxo/README.md

 and that seems like a kludge as well as implying that the system is non-deterministic and could change behavior by just changing some unrelated code or in a different machine environment The crash happens on SDL_Quit or SDL_Image so it means there is some library interface problem I assume.

+##github went nuts with emojis##

+I thought they should have an emoji that indicated this repo was a steming pile of shit and lo and behold :poop: